-This blog focuses on how to employ point of interest data from Data Axle and SafeGraph in Business Analyst Web App and uses shopping center data as an example.
-In the first part of the blog, I will share a quick way to find shopping centers.
-In the second part, I will dive deeper into each of the granular search and filtering capabilities and their benefits.
+This article focuses on how to employ points of interest data in Business Analyst Web App and uses shopping center data as an example.
+In the first part of the article, we’ll share a quick way to find shopping centers.
+In the second part, we’ll dive deeper into the search and filtering capabilities and their benefits.

-In this section, we’ll cover the simplest way to search for points of interest locations such as shopping centers using Business and Facilities Search in ArcGIS Business Analyst Web App.
+In this section, we’ll cover the simplest way to search for points of interest such as shopping malls using a points of interest search in ArcGIS Business Analyst Web App.

-- In Business Analyst Web App, go to Maps > Create Maps > Business and Facilities Search.
+- In Business Analyst Web App, go to Maps > Create maps > Points of interest search.

-- You can optionally change the map styles, or click Next.
+- You can optionally change the map styles, or click Finish.

-In this section, we’ll dive into the details and benefits of advanced search options, map styling, filtering capabilities, and saving results and layers in Business and Facilities Search.
+In this section, we’ll dive into the details and benefits of search options, map styling, filtering capabilities, and saving results and layers from a points of interest search.

-One of the key benefits of using point of interest data via Business and Facilities Search is that it is searchable by business name, category, NAICS or SIC codes.
-Within the first panel of the Business and Facilities Search workflow, click on More options to expose these search capabilities:
+One of the key benefits of using points of interest data in Business Analyst Web App is that it is searchable by business name, category, and NAICS or SIC codes.
+In the first screen of the workflow, click More options to expose these search capabilities:

 - Search by business name.
 If you are looking for specific business names (i.e., Westfield Mall), you can search by that name here.

 - Search by category.
-If you are looking for all businesses within a business category, choose from a pre-selected list (i.e., for shopping centers and malls.)
+If you are looking for all points of interest in a specific category, choose from a preselected list (i.e., for shopping centers and malls).

-- Search by NAICS or SIC code.
-If you have specific NAICS codes you need to search by, enter those here. (i.e., for shopping centers, NAICS CODE 531120 or SIC CODE 6512)
+- Search by NAICS or SIC codes.
+If you have specific NAICS codes you need to search, enter those here (i.e., for shopping centers, NAICS CODE 531120 or SIC CODE 6512).

-Another benefit of Business and Facilities Search is the ability to narrow down your search results by various location attributes.
-For instance, in searching for shopping centers and malls, I can filter the list of results by the following:
+Another benefit of points of interest search is the ability to narrow down your search results by various location attributes.
+For instance, in searching for shopping centers and malls, we can filter the list of results by the following:

 - Keywords within search results